pipocadigital/sass/readme.md

 ### OOCSS and BEM

-We encourage some combination of OOCSS and BEM for these reasons:
+We are using some combination of OOCSS and BEM for these reasons:

   * It helps create clear, strict relationships between CSS and HTML
   * It helps us create reusable, composable components